 Thomas Walther – Member of the board

 Thomas graduated in wood economics in 2003 and received his doctorate in wood physics in 2006.
-Today he works at IKEA Industry in Malmö as Material Engineering Manager.
+Today he works as Senior Principal at Poyry Management Consulting.

 Thomas’ tasks in the BDH: